zebrunner/carina/docs/automation/web.md

 ### Page opening strategy

-Determines how carina detects whether expected page is opened:
+Determines how Carina detects whether the expected page is opened:

-* By Url. (by default)
+* By URL (by default)
 * By Element presence on the page
 * By URL and Element

-To check if page was opened is used:
+To check if a page was opened, you can use the following:
 ```
 page.isPageOpened();
 //or